Beomi/Gemma-EasyLM/README.md

 ### Step 1: Consolidate Flax Weights from Hugging Face

+> You can skip this step with downloading https://huggingface.co/beomi/gemma-ko-7b/resolve/flax-init/flax_model.msgpack

 Firstly, concatenate all Flax model weights available at: [Hugging Face - Gemma 7B](https://huggingface.co/google/gemma-7b/tree/flax).

 Use the following example code to accomplish this: